susu3/aflnet-ICS/tutorials/libmodbus/README.md

 ./configure --enable-static
 make clean all
 ```
+We apply a patch to make the libmodbus server effectively fuzzable.
+In addition to the changes for genearting a Makefile which uses afl-clang-fast++ to do the coverage feedback-enabled instrumentation, we make a small change to the test program tests/random-test-server.c so that the port is a parameter.

-When dcmqrscp server source code has been successfully compiled, the hardest part starts.
-You need to setup the server and check that everything works correctly.
+Once libmodbus source code has been successfully compiled, we can see the compiled library ```bash libmodbus.a``` in ```bash src/.libs```.

 ## Step-1.
 Server setup
-To setup dcmqrscp server follow commands:

 Initialize DICOM database: